 From a financial planning perspective there are several areas that the review highlighted:

 The current retirement system has three pillars – the age pension, compulsory SG and private savings.
-The panel stated the system has neither an agreed objective nor an agree role of each of the pillars and these key fundamental issues are linked.
+The panel stated that the system has neither an agreed objective nor an agreed role for each of the pillars, and these key fundamental issues are linked.
 As such, the role of the pillars must be determined to ensure the system is achieving the objective.
 The review suggests the objective should be expanded around delivering adequate standards of living in retirement in an equitable, sustainable, and cohesive way.

 There is a gap in retirement savings and retirement incomes for women, as they are often employed in lower paid professions, take more career breaks for raising children and caring for others, and take on more part-time work.
 To combat the gender gap, the review received submissions with a range of suggestions including:

 If the Government chooses to implement any of these initiatives, many will require substantive policy change.

 When reflecting on the fairness of the SG system, its coverage needs to be examined.
 While SG is a mandatory entitlement for most employees, it doesn’t cover the 17% of the workforce who are self-employed.
 And of the employed workforce, around 90% receive SG.
 As part of the submissions to the review, several suggestions were identified that could improve the equity within the system including:

 Government has since removed the $450 per month threshold to expand coverage for lower income workers and Treasury has since consulted on improving the visibility of super balances in family law proceedings.
 The Government has also announced that from 1 July 2026, employers would need to pay SG at the same time as wages and salaries.